deschler/django-qartez/readme.rst

     - qartez.ImagesSitemap: XML images sitemaps according to the specs http://www.google.com/support/webmasters/bin/answer.py?answer=178636

-    - qartez.SimpleSitemap: Sitemap for service pages.
+    - qartez.StaticSitemap: Sitemap for service pages.
 Add named patterns or URLs to the sitemap to have it nicely displayed in a separate service XML sitemap.

     - qartez.RelAlternateHreflangSitemap: Sitemaps: rel="alternate" hreflang="x" implementation.
 Read the specs